How to Calculate Profit on Shopify (The Complete Guide)

 20%+: Excellent.
 Usually indicates strong product margins and disciplined operations.

-These are not hard rules.
-A brand with high LTV and strong repeat purchase rate can operate at lower net margins profitably.
-But the ranges give you a starting point for diagnosing your own numbers.
+A brand with high LTV and strong repeat purchase rates can operate at lower net margins profitably.
+Subscription models and categories with high repurchase rates (supplements, beauty, consumables) can afford thinner margins per order because the cohort payback math works over time.
+But the ranges above give you a starting point for diagnosing your own numbers.

-Where Shopify Merchants Lose Profit Without Realizing It
+Where Do Shopify Merchants Lose Profit Without Realizing It?

 Running this calculation once usually surfaces at least one surprise.
-Here are the most common ones:
+These are the patterns we see most often.

 Returns tracked by rate, not by cost.
 A 12% return rate sounds manageable.
-A $9 average return processing cost applied to 1,200 monthly orders is $1,296/month in return handling alone, before the revenue reversal.
+But the cost to process a single return runs $15 to $30 or more depending on your category and fulfillment model (Redo, 2026).
+Applied to 1,200 monthly orders, even the low end is $2,160 per month in return handling alone, before the revenue reversal.

 Operating expenses set and forgotten.
 Agency retainers, software subscriptions, and tool licenses compound quietly.
-A quarterly audit of operating expenses typically reveals 10-15% in avoidable spend.
+A quarterly audit of operating expenses typically reveals meaningful avoidable spend.
+One electronics DTC brand reportedly cut 5 unused tools, switched to a centralized ERP, and saved $650 per month plus 20+ hours of team time.

 Platform ROAS accepted at face value.
 If your ad dashboard shows profitable ROAS but your CM3 tells a different story, the platform is probably claiming credit for organic and direct conversions.
-The CM3 calculation does not have that problem.
+The CM3 calculation doesn't have that problem because it uses total ad spend divided by total attributed revenue, not platform-reported numbers.

-How to Track Shopify Profit Ongoing (Not Just Once)
+How Do You Track Shopify Profit Ongoing, Not Just Once?

 The one-time calculation above gives you a snapshot.
-Running a profitable store requires tracking these numbers continuously, not just at month-end.
+Running a profitable store means tracking these numbers continuously, not just at month-end.

 What you need for ongoing tracking:

 Accurate COGS per SKU entered in Shopify.
 If this is missing, the entire calculation rests on estimates.
 Shopify allows COGS entry at the product variant level.
-It takes time to set up properly, but it is non-negotiable for accurate reporting.
+It takes time to set up properly, but it's non-negotiable for accurate reporting.

 Actual fulfillment costs per order, not averages.
 Most 3PLs provide per-order cost data.
-If yours does not, that is worth asking for directly.
+If yours doesn't, that's worth asking for directly.

 Ad spend pulled at the campaign level, matched to the date range.
 The challenge is attribution overlap.
 Meta and Google both claim credit for the same orders.
-A blended approach is total ad spend divided by attributed orders, this gives a more honest picture than trusting any single platform's ROAS number.
+A blended approach, total ad spend divided by total orders for the period, gives a more honest picture than trusting any single platform's ROAS number.

 Frequently Asked Questions